fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 ```

 The token has been digitally signed using a string from the environment variable <i>SECRET</i> as the <i>secret</i>.
-Digital signature ensures, that only parties who know the secret can generate a valid token.
+The digital signature ensures that only parties who know the secret can generate a valid token.
-Value for the environment variable must be set in the <i>.env</i> file.
+The value for the environment variable must be set in the <i>.env</i> file.

-Successful request is responded with the statuscode <i>200 OK</i>.
+A successful request is responded to with the statuscode <i>200 OK</i>.
 The generated token and the username of the user are sent back in the response body.

 Now the code for login just has to be added to the application by adding the new router to <i>app.js</i>.